DataResponsibly/RAI_Site.github.io/_pages/publications.md

 systems.

-{% for y in page.years %}
+{% for y in page.years_expl %}
     <h2 class="year">{{y}}</h2>
     {% bibliography -f papers -q @*[year={{y}} && keywords ^= *explainability]* %}
   {% endfor %}

   <h2 class="category" id="fairness">Fairness</h2>
-  Insert a blurb about fairness here.
+  Algorithmic fairness is a central topic in responsible AI.
+Fairness is a complex concept, and we treat it through a socio-legal-technical lens, in ways that are domain- and context-specific.
+We always start with a statement of the normative criteria (what are we trying to accomplish and why?), and propose technical solutions only as appropriate, in ways that align with the normative criteria.
+Highlights of our work include fairness in ranking, connections between equality of opportunity from political philosophy and algoroithmic fairness, and investigating the trade-offs between fairness and other normative dimensions of responsible AI.

   <!-- Add your category specific text here -->
-  {% for y in page.years %}
+  {% for y in page.years_fair %}
     <h2 class="year">{{y}}</h2>
     {% bibliography -f papers -q @*[year={{y}} && keywords ^= *fairness && keywords ^= *fair]* %}
   {% endfor %}

   <h2 class="category" id="policy">Policy</h2>
-  Insert a blurb about privacy here.
+  We engage in <a href="../policy/">technology policy</a> work in the US and internationally.
+  These practical engagements are based on our research, highlighted below.

   <!-- Add your category specific text here -->
-  {% for y in page.years %}
+  {% for y in page.years_pol %}
     <h2 class="year">{{y}}</h2>
     {% bibliography -f papers -q @*[year={{y}} && keywords ^= *policy]* %}
   {% endfor %}

   <h2 class="category" id="privacy">Privacy</h2>
-  Insert a blurb about privacy here.
+  Our work in privacy includes peer-reviewed papers, as well as tools and benchmarks.
+  Take a look at the <a href="https://github.com/DataResponsibly/DataSynthesizer">Data Synthesizer</a> tool that we've been using to teach differentially private data synthesis.
+  And check out our latest DP synethetic data benchmarking package,
+  <a href="https://github.com/DataResponsibly/SynRD">SynRD</a>, posing the question:
+  "Can a DP synthesizer produce private (tabular) data that preserves scientific findings?"
+  In other words, do DP synthesizers satisfy epistemic parity?

   <!-- Add your category specific text here -->
   {% for y in page.years_priv %}
     <h2 class="year">{{y}}</h2>